WeitongLiang/Gomoku/README.md

   | Live four           | 1000     |
   | Forbidden pattern   | -10000   |

-- The AI does **not** use deep search algorithms (like minimax or alpha-beta pruning), but instead relies on static pattern recognition.
+- The Computer does **not** use deep search algorithms (like minimax or alpha-beta pruning), but instead relies on static pattern recognition.
 - It reacts quickly and is suitable for beginners to practice, but has limitations in complex situations.

 ## 🖼️ UI Design